Radhaxd/RadhaXearn/README.md

 # UPI Giveaway Bot

-This is a Telegram bot for managing referrals and UPI giveaways.
+This is a Telegram bot for managing referrals, UPI giveaways, and user engagement.

 ## Setup